CEF Course Helps Develop Just-in-Time Skills in Modeling Methodology

 This course was an intensive training of technical skills that are required to develop and use a simple DSGE model of a national economy.
 Which new insights or ideas did you gain by participating in this course and how do you anticipate using them in your practice?

-As a someone with quite limited formal training in DSGE models, I found both courses, Macroeconomic Modeling for Open Economies 1 and 2, to be quite an intensive but highly rewarding experience.
+As someone with quite limited formal training in DSGE models, I found both courses, Macroeconomic Modeling for Open Economies 1 and 2, to be quite an intensive but highly rewarding experience.
 The first course provided me with the skills and understanding to derive and build my very first small NK DSGE model, while the consequent course expanded my understanding of the mechanics behind expanded and specialized DSGE models.
 The latter is especially important for my department where we are expected to create, calibrate and implement macroprudential instruments, and later also evaluate their effects on the financial system and the real economy.

 Such results and learning outcomes would not have been possible without the dedication, professionalism, and generosity of our lecturer, Michel Juillard, whose lectures were well thought-out and even more skillfully executed.